caiks/WBOT02/README.md

 gradient - spatial.
 Film noir tells us that bucketing picks up far too many fine details.
 Perhaps we should focus on spatial gradient of brightness rather than absolute brightness.
 This is different from temporal gradients of dynamics and would be more like edge detection.
 Could have both the absolute brightness and gradient variables, but these would be weakly aligned.
 The gradients would have a direction or could choose the maximum gradient.
 The gradients could be on a smaller scale and so would not be so aligned with the absolute.
 Or they could be at a higher resolution than the brightness variables.
 Perhaps we should stick closely to what we know about animal eyes, that is a wide range of brightness detection (after scaling adjustment by the pupil, which is already done for us in films to a large degree) and edge detection. https://en.m.wikipedia.org/wiki/Edge_detection Eye seems to have horizontal and vertical gradient detectors. https://www.quora.com/What-cells-in-the-eye-are-responsible-for-edge-detection Temporal and spatial gradients could be at a larger scale than the brightness and hue (and saturation).
 The outline of an object does not have to be exact.
 The delta can be at a smaller scale than the pixel scale.
 Edge detection might be too aligned with the corresponding brightness variables - we must link the variables?
 Edge detection will probably have to be at a high resolution or small scale while brightness and colour should be at larger scales to avoid or at least reduce unwanted alignments because linking won't work - the dependencies are too interconnected.
 Edge detection should also detect colour gradients and perhaps saturation gradients, or there should be separate edges for these.
 Switch from brightness to gradient using the Sobel method.
 The gradient (edge detection) can operate with a smaller valency.
 Apart from edge detection, check to see if there are other neurological processes that we might emulate.
 Perhaps have a larger substrate for gradient if using a smaller valency Eg 60x60x4 < 40x40x10, not that volume is really comparable.
 The gradient record will be 2 rows and 2 columns less than the brightness record.

 Higher level.
+Single level does not have any localisation or connectivity between regions.
+We can see many examples of unrelated foreground objects or backgrounds classified together simply because of the distribution of brightness.
+What we want is global scale information that distinguishes between ovals and the letter X offset to one side.
+Nevertheless the single level models, especially those with a minimum entropy, do seem to have hotspots in the same places that we find interesting.
+The focus seems to follow interesting objects around as the objects move.

+Higher level.
 Highlighted underlying.
 Making the underlying visible shows that there is a large disparity between the substrate cardinality (1600) and the underlying cardinality (4-10).
 We saw something similar in NIST when we saw that the underlying were concentrated along the boundaries of the digits.
 The underlying is clustered and has short spans only because of the alignments not because there is any given knowledge of region or distance between variables.
 For this reason edge detection, while a useful hint, will probably not be enough to identify features which are intermediate between the two scales.
 We will have to experiment with various 2 level models to bring in the regional alignments.
 Single level models require very long paths to have sufficient coverage of the substrate, even with hotspots and hotscales and other workarounds.
 We might still need hotspots, although this is more difficult with 2 level, at least for microsaccades on the scale of the underlying level 1 tiles.
 Probably we will move to the slice topology to do level 2 scale movements relying on multi-scale to handle larger jumps.

+Higher level.
+Use a combination of a higher level model with peripheral underlying regions and a single level central region substrate.
+If the central region is equal to the underlying, use the central underlying model as the driver.
+Otherwise have a separate model for the single level central region as well that is used for driving the scan.
+Or could simply have a 2 level model and use the central underlying for driving.
+Or could have a 3-level with 2-level as underlying and the central region as substrate.
+Then would have the global and local cross alignments, although with some weak overlap.
+Run several structures in parallel each with its own topology and choose the action for the slice-transition with the most likelihood over all of them.

+If we do 2 level do we need gradient detection if the lower level has the glyphs?
+The eye definitely has edge detection but I don't think that vision ANNs always have it.
+In ANNs the glyphs appear at intermediate layers anyway.
+Perhaps edge detection in the eye is a hint for performance.
+Perhaps if we add it we could stay with large single level substrates.
+Would be interesting to experiment with both.
+Could have a gradient substrate level underlying the second level along with the underlying spatial convolution.

 Comparing the contour maps for models 45 and 46 suggests that we need to solve the valency problem and the ordered values problem and we can do that perhaps with linked/computed variables.
 If we use linked would it obviate the need for gradient methods?
 We can only tell if we compare so perhaps before moving on to WBOT03 we should experiment with linked.